Off The Grid: Detection of Primitives for Feed-Forward 3D Gaussian Splatting: Depth estimation

 \section{Depth estimation}

-In the main paper, we have observed quantitatively in section~\ref{sec:fine_tuning} that our method had slightly decreased but comparable depth estimation metrics compared to VGGT on the Charge benchmark~\cite{anonymous2026charge}, but largely superior to AnySplat.
-We present here a qualitative evaluation, shown in Fig.~\ref{fig:depth_quali}.
+We present a qualitative evaluation of depth, shown in Fig.~\ref{fig:depth_quali}.
 The first two rows show examples from Charge, whereas next rows are from DL3DV where ground truth depth is not available.

-First, on Charge, as illustrated by quantitative results in Table~\ref{tab:camera_quanti}, we observe accurate and highly similar depth maps between pre-trained VGGT and our fine-tuned version on this synthetic dataset.
+First, on Charge, we observe accurate and highly similar depth maps between pre-trained VGGT and our fine-tuned version on this synthetic dataset.
 The main difference is observed on background areas (see second row, where our method is better aligned with GT for foreground areas but background is predicted too close, degrading metrics).
 On DL3DV, we observe more insights and failure cases from the pre-trained VGGT model.
 First, this model is quite sensitive to specularities and create holes on flat but highly reflective surfaces (see rows 3, 5 and 6).
 Then, during the supervised training of this model, sky pixels were masked out, resulting in close depth estimation for these pixels (row 4), which is not compatible with our rendering task.
 We also sometimes observe inaccuracy on some flat surfaces (e.g. the ceiling in row 7) without clear reasons.
 All these failures create geometrically inaccurate models with floating artefacts when we start to train our method.
 We observe that self-supervised fine-tuning through rendering is able to address theses issues and obtain more accurate depth maps without holes, for both our method and AnySplat~\cite{jiang2025anysplat}, to a lesser degree.
 We observe that AnySplat depth maps are less accurate than ours, one recurrent artefact being edges appearing where depth is continuous (see row 4).
 DepthSplat~\cite{xu2024depthsplat} also claims to learn a depth estimation module from rendering but its accuracy is not comparable with VGGT-based models.